Modelling clumpy PDRs in 3D - Understanding the Orion Bar stratification: 3D PDR modelling

-In principle Eq.~\ref{eq:totProbabilityBinomial} has to be evaluated for each combination, however, some combinations are highly improbable and can be neglected within the algorithm to increase computing speed.
-This is done by only accounting for numbers of clumps $k_j$ which lie in a $n$-sigma interval around the expected value of the respective binomial distribution.
-Calculations presented in this paper have been performed with $n=3$.
-In the presented simulations we found $\sum_{p_{tot}\ne 0} p_{tot}(\tau_{\rm tot,\, FUV})>0.998$, confirming the low error of our approximation.
+In principle Eq.~\ref{Eq:px} has to be evaluated for each {\changed possible} combination, however, some combinations are highly improbable and can be neglected within the algorithm to increase {\changed its} computing speed.
+This is done by only accounting for numbers of clumps $k_j$ which lie in {\changed a $n_{\rm cut}\times\sigma_j^{'}$} interval\footnote{\changed For the binomial distribution the standard deviations, $\sigma_j^{'}$, are given by $(\sigma_j^{'})^2=N_j^{'}\ p_j^{'}(1-p_j^{'})$.} around the expected value of the respective binomial distribution.
+Calculations presented in this paper have been performed with $n_{\rm cut}=3$.
+In the presented simulations we found